Why is my heat pump not cooling

 How do I know if my heat pump needs refrigerant?

-What can cause a heat pump to freeze up?
+What can I do if my heat pump is freezing up?

 Connect with certified professionals in your area